barbarer/py4e-int/_sources/strings/peer_int.rst

    :feedback_d: Try again. t is the length of the new string because it equals to len(s).
    :feedback_e: Correct! s.replace(old, new): return s but with all occurrences of old replaced by new.
 The new s = 'Miaiaauga'.
 And the length of new s is 9.

-   What is the output of this code?
+   What does the following code print?

    .. code-block:: python